Below are seven reasons you may decide to prune your tree/shrub.

-5. Influence flower or fruit production - do you want fewer flowers or larger fruit or more fruit?
+Influence flower or fruit production - do you want fewer flowers, larger fruit, or more fruit?

-Just as there are many reasons to trim a tree there are different ways to trim.
+Just as there are many reasons to trim a tree, there are different ways to trim it.
 Below is a brief description of the various types of pruning we can do for you.

-Pruning for structure: The removal of live limbs to influence direction, spacing, branch attachment and growth rate.
-This type of pruning is best done on young to medium aged trees.
-If you train them while they are young you will save yourself money as it is much easier to trim a small tree than it is a large tree (and better for the tree too).
+Pruning for structure: The removal of live limbs to influence direction, spacing, branch attachment, and growth rate.
+This type of pruning is best done on young to medium-aged trees.
+If you train them while they are young, you will save yourself money, as it is much easier to trim a small tree than a large tree (and better for the tree too).

-Pruning to clean: The removal of dead, dying, diseased and broken limbs.
+Pruning to clean: The removal of dead, dying, diseased, and broken limbs.
 Also removed are limbs that are growing across other limbs.
 This type of pruning is the one we do most often.
-Benefits of this type of pruning are many.
+There are many benefits to this type of pruning.
 No longer is it necessary to park somewhere other than under the tree for fear of a new hood ornament.
-Pruning dead and diseased limbs prevents the spread of decay, pests and diseases.
-"Removal of dying and dead branches takes away the food source for pathogens that could spread into the tree" (Shigo, 60).
-While cleaning the canopy we are removing few live limbs aware that every time a living branch is cut it is a stress to the tree.
-Trees do not need to be trimmed because they are trees but because we live near them.
+Pruning dead and diseased limbs prevents the spread of decay, pests, and diseases.
+"Removal of dying and dead branches removes the food source for pathogens that could spread into the tree" (Shigo, 60).
+While cleaning the canopy, we remove a few live limbs, aware that every time a living branch is cut, it stresses the tree.
+Trees do not need to be trimmed because they are trees, but because we live near them.

 Pruning to thin: Selectively removing small live branches near the outer edge of the canopy.
-Done properly the shape of the tree will not change.
+Done properly, the shape of the tree will not change.
 It is important to realize that when you remove a living limb from the canopy, the tree wants to replace it.
 This is evidenced when trees are topped and numerous sprouts emerge.
-The goal is to thin for the desired effect but not over thin causing more problems down the road.
+The goal is to thin for the desired effect but not over-thin, causing more problems.

 Pruning to raise: We do this type of pruning for our customers who mow their own lawn.

-Pruning to reduce: When a tree has grown beyond the desired height reduction may be an option.
-Reduction is the selective removal of limbs to decrease the height and/or spread of a tree.
+Pruning to reduce: When a tree has grown beyond the desired height, reduction may be an option.
+Reduction is the selective removal of limbs to decrease a tree's height and/or spread.
 The pruning cuts are made at a lateral that can then take over the terminal growth of that limb.
 This is not topping.
 Topping is the cutting of limbs at a random spot to decrease height.
 It causes many problems and is very unhealthy for a tree.
-We do not top trees and would be happy to provide you with more information on the harmful effects of topping.
-Sometimes a better option to reduction is removal.
-It may be the wrong tree in the wrong place and you would be better off starting over with a species that will not over grow its surroundings.
+We do not top trees and would be happy to provide more information on the harmful effects of topping.
+Sometimes, a better option for reduction is removal.
+It may be the wrong tree in the wrong place, and you would be better off starting over with a species that will not overgrow its surroundings.

-Pruning to restore: We restore trees that have been previously topped, damaged in a storm or are in general disrepair.
-Pruning stubs, some sprouts and other limbs will improve the structure and appearance of the tree.
+Pruning to restore: We restore trees that have been previously topped, damaged in a storm, or are in general disrepair.
+Pruning stubs, sprouts, and other limbs will improve the tree's structure and appearance.

 Pollarding: A pruning technique for a formal appearance.
-Pollarding involves making heading cuts at specific locations once in the life of the tree while it is still young.
-On an annual or semi-annual basis during the dormant season the sprouts are removed back to the original cut.
-Over time a ball or fist of growth will appear and the tree will have a very interesting look about it.
+Pollarding involves making heading cuts at specific locations once the tree is still young.
+During the dormant season, the sprouts are removed back to the original cut on an annual or semi-annual basis.
+Over time, a ball or fist of growth will appear, and the tree will have a very interesting look about it.
 Certain trees can handle pollarding while others cannot.
-Some that can are: Ailanthus, Black Locust, Catalpa, Chestnut, Linden, Sycamore and Willow.
-Of course this list is not exhaustive and a brief trip to the library would give you more insight.
+Some can be: Ailanthus, Black Locust, Catalpa, Chestnut, Linden, Sycamore, and Willow.
+Of course, this list is not exhaustive, and a brief trip to the library would give you more insight.

 References used for this page were: